Beauty and the Beast (franchise): Broadway musical

-A musical, based on the original animated film, debuted April 18, 1994, on Broadway at the Palace Theatre and later transferred to the Lunt-Fontanne Theatre in 1999.
+A musical, based on the original film, debuted April 18, 1994, on Broadway at the Palace Theatre and later transferred to the Lunt-Fontanne Theatre in 1999.
 The musical was directed by Robert Jess Roth, produced by Disney Theatrical, and written by Linda Woolverton.
 Beauty and the Beast ran on Broadway for 5,461 performances between 1994 and 2007, becoming Broadway's eighth longest-running production in history.
 The musical has grossed more than $1.4 billion worldwide and played in thirteen countries and 115 cities.
 The stage version included many songs not included in the musical, such as the deleted songs "Human Again" (whose demo was 9 minutes long) and "Gaston (Reprise)", a Beast number - "If I Can't Love Her", and a Maurice number - "No Matter What".
 The song "A Change in Me" was kept in the production after being written for Toni Braxton during her stint as Belle.